gAia-KIRAS/wp3_DL_model_detection/README.md

   + Require the input directory (**./02_input_images/**) which contains the Sentinel-2 images with 5 bands (For an example: 33_T_UN_2018_3_S2A_33TUN_20180327_1_L2A_B02.tif, 33_T_UN_2018_3_S2A_33TUN_20180327_1_L2A_B03.tif, 33_T_UN_2018_3_S2A_33TUN_20180327_1_L2A_B04.tif, 33_T_UN_2018_3_S2A_33TUN_20180327_1_L2A_B08.tif, 33_T_UN_2018_3_S2A_33TUN_20180327_1_L2A_B11.tif)

   + Require the pretrained model at the directory (**01_pre_trained_models/model.h5**).
-As the pretrained model is large and has not added into this github.
+As the pretrained model is large (286 MB) and has not added into this github.
 Please contact the SBA (project lead) to get the model.
 Currently, it is available on Kronos server.

   + The output **pkl** file will be automatically stored in the directory:  **'./11_output_pkl'**